 Fill a two-thirds full plastic bag or canning jar with fertile compost.
 Wet the soil just enough to make it damp but not soggy.
 Seal the plastic bag or jar after placing the seed or seeds within the compost.
 Shake the container to let the seed penetrate the loose dirt further.
 Preheat your fridge to around 40 degrees Fahrenheit.
 Place the jar or bag in the refrigerator to begin the stratification process.

 Choose a frost-free location.
 During this chilly sprouting period, the seeds germinate, planting and developing them into a tree.
 Choose a somewhat shaded location where you can mulch and cover the tree to protect it from frost, harming young plum trees.
 It must be in direct sunlight.

 Before planting, make sure you have plenty of well-drained soil and compost on hand.
 It will also drain better if you add dirt.
 A tiny hole a few inches deeper than the roots should be dug.
 In the centre, make a tiny mound of earth.
 Spread the roots around the mound and place the seed on it.
 Water the area and keep it well-protected.
 Before the earth dries out, water deeply.
 In three to five years, your plum tree should yield fruit.

 1. It can help to boost your immune system.

-Siniguelas are high in vitamins A, B, C, calcium, iron, and phosphorus, critical for the immune system.
-Because of its nutritious richness, siniguelas can also help dengue sufferers.
+Singular is high in vitamins A, B, and C, calcium, iron, and phosphorus, critical for the immune system.
+Because of their nutritious richness, siniguelas can also help dengue sufferers.
 Colds and flu, as well as other infectious virus-related disorders, might be avoided with this benefit.